mrluke269/EV_Market_Analysis/README.md

 * **Version Control:** Git & GitHub.
 * **Environment:** Google Colab (to overcome local environment challenges).

-## How to View This Project

-1.  **Dashboard:** Access the interactive Power BI dashboard via the [link provided above](#key-deliverables) (if published online).
-Otherwise, download the Power BI Desktop file from the `reports/` folder and open it with Power BI Desktop.
-2.  **Report:** View the full Strategic Insights Report [here](#key-deliverables).
-3.  **Code:** Explore the detailed analytical steps by opening the Jupyter Notebooks in the `notebooks/` directory.
-These can be viewed directly on GitHub or opened in Jupyter/Google Colab.

 ## Challenges & Key Learnings

 This project presented several real-world challenges that provided significant learning opportunities: